ha-sante/Prodoc/README.md

 - prodoc-demo.vercel.app

+## Deployment (Coming in a few hours)
+- Deploy to Azure
+- Deploy to Vercel

 ## Versioning
 - Prodoc is updated every day with minor or major upgrades
 - Every Prod version is tested to work